Managing My SolarMyGen through the Power Portal

 Always report your power outages or electric emergencies.
 Do not assume we know about your outage.
 Report outages via phone or through our website.

-If you use a generator for back-up power, please notify United Power and use appropriate safety precautions to protect our crews who could be working on the line.
+If you use a generator for backup power, please notify United Power and take appropriate safety precautions to protect our crews who may be working on the line.

 Member Assistance Resources